ThorPham/License-plate-detection/README.md

 # License-plate-detection
-This project using yolo3  to detection license plate in street
+This project using yolo3  to detection license plate in street using repo : https://github.com/ultralytics/yolov3
 # Description
 Python 3.7 or later with the following `pip3 install -U -r requirements.txt` packages: